MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

         - id: 1 # (1)!
 ```

-1. Since the 'cpu' property is not set at instance level or as a default value, Kubitect sets the value of the 'cpu' property to **2 vCPU**.
+1. Since the `cpu` property is not set at instance level or as a default value, Kubitect sets the value of the `cpu` property to **2 vCPU**.

 #### RAM